jianhuupenn/ItClust/tutorial/tutorial.md

 clf.fit(adata_train, adata_test)
 ```
     the var_names of adata.raw: adata.raw.var_names.is_unique=: True
-    The number of training celltypes is:  14
+    The number of training cell types is:  14
     Training the source network
     The layer numbers are[32, 16]
     The shape of xtrain is:8569:867